aai-institute/kyle/README.md

 # Kyle - a Calibration Toolkit

 This library contains utils for measuring and visualizing calibration of probabilistic classifiers as well as for recalibrating them.
-Currently only methods for recalibration through post-processing are supported, although we plan to include calibration specific training algorithms as well in the future.
+Currently, only methods for recalibration through post-processing are supported, although we plan to include calibration specific training algorithms as well in the future.

 Kyle is model agnostic, any probabilistic classifier can be wrapped with a thin wrapper called `CalibratableModel` which